 Our board adopted a non-employee director compensation policy pursuant to which each of our directors who is not an employee or consultant of our company will be eligible to receive an annual cash retainer of \$10,000 for his or her service on our board of directors and an annual cash retainer of \$2,000 for his or her service on a committee of our board of directors, with the chairperson of each committee receiving an additional \$3,000 annually.
 Additionally, following the IPO, as compensation for serving on the board, our former board members Dr. Naama Halevi-Davidov, Israel Niv, Noemi Schmayer and Joseph Moscovitz were each granted 2,500 RSUs, of which shall fully vest over 36 months, subject to each member's continued service on the board.
-Furthermore, in connection with our IPO, on May 2, 2023, the board approved the annual issuance of RSUs worth \$100,000 at their time of their grant to each of our members of the board at the time: Dr. Naama Halevi-Davidov, Israel Niv, Noemi Schmayer and Joseph Moscovitz (the "Annual RSU Grants").
-The Annual RSU Grants shall fully vest over 36 months, subject to each member's continued service on the board, as compensation for serving on the board.
-Each Annual RSU Grant will be subject to their availability under the 2025 Plan (if approved).
-The former members of our board did not receive any new grants of options during 2023 or 2024.
+Furthermore, in connection with our IPO, on May 2, 2023, the board approved the annual issuance of RSUs worth \$100,000 at their time of their grant to each of

+(2) Ms. Halevi-Davidov departed the Company on May 9, 2024.